alexjbush/ansible-hadoop-asap/README.md

 Ansible Playbooks to install Hortonworks Data Platform (HDP) using Ambari Blueprints.
 Currently the Playbooks install an MIT KDC and resulting cluster is fully kerberised.

-This has been tested against CentOS6 in Vagrant.
+This has been tested against CentOS6 and CentOS7 in Vagrant.

 ## Getting started
 The inventory file is expected in be in a format similar to the example: [example](inventories/example_inventory).